suryajeetlondhe/flutter_interview_questions/README.md

 making the code more modular, testable, and maintainable.”

 ---

-147) 🔹What is better Provider or Bloc?
+147.🔹What is better Provider or Bloc?
+---
 Provider vs. BLoC in Flutter

 Both Provider and BLoC are popular state management solutions in Flutter.
 The choice between the two depends on the complexity of your app, your team’s preference, and the specific needs of your